UK Human Resources

 Because contributions and investment earnings grow tax-sheltered, your savings grow and compound more quickly than in a bank savings account.
 Because retirement investment earnings compound on a tax-free basis, it is to your advantage to join the University's retirement plan as soon as you are eligible.

 The University Retirement Plan offers two carriers from which to choose for investing your savings:

-You may choose to invest among hundreds of investment options with both carriers.
+You may choose to invest among several investment options with both carriers.